UMAprotocol/protocol/documentation/synthetic_tokens/explainer.md

 - tokens that track the number of downloads of a Chrome extension (e.g. Metamask)
 - tokens that track the success of trade ideas on r/WallStreetBets

+By changing the price identifier of a priceless synthetic token, you can create synthetic tokens that behave like tokenized versions of other derivatives, like options.

 ## Priceless Synthetic Tokens

 “Priceless” synthetic tokens are synthetic tokens that are securely collateralized without an on-chain price feed.
 These tokens are designed with mechanisms to incentivize token sponsors (those who create synthetic tokens) to properly collateralize their positions.
 These mechanisms include a liquidation and dispute process that allows token holders to be rewarded for identifying improperly collateralized [token sponsor](glossary.md#token-sponsor) positions.
 The dispute process relies on an oracle, the UMA [DVM](glossary.md#dvm), to settle disputes regarding liquidations.